MyrrhDev/Linker/README.md

 Our target audience is primarily web-developers.
 This extension is a developer tool that users can use to quickly perform final link checks instead of checking every single link individually.

-## Using then Linker chrome extension
+## Using the Linker chrome extension
 -> Click on the extension icon

 -> If you want the broken links in your E-mail, enter your e-mail and click on the first button.
 Else, click on the second button.